Rrrrabbit/Term3-2_2567/README.md

 # Homework collection
 There are all in Thai.
-Might translate to Eng someday.
+Might translate to English someday.